 While shopping for a leaf blower, you’ll undoubtedly run across models producing different wind speeds.
 The question is which windspeed do you need?
 In this guide, you will learn all about gas blower air speed and the best leaf blower for each speed category.

 What is Air Speed?

 Air speed is simply the speed at which air comes shooting out of the leaf blower’s nozzle.
 Air speed is measured in miles per hour and can clock in at over 230 MPH.
-A more powerful motor or engine will produce greater air speeds to help blow leaves several more feet away from its original position.
+A more powerful motor or an engine will produce greater air speeds to help blow leaves several more feet away from their original position.

 What is CFM?

 CFM, or cubic feet per minute, measures how much air comes out of the nozzle.
-Don’t mistake air speed and air volume since a leaf blower can shoot out a tremendous amount of air but at a low speed and not move fallen leaves a single inch.
+Don’t mistake air speed and air volume since a leaf blower can shoot out a tremendous amount of air but at a low pace and not move fallen leaves a single inch.

 Different Air Speed Categories

 There are six different air speed categories to choose from, ranging from under 130 MPH to more than 230 MPH.
 Here, we’ll quickly go over the advantages of each speed bracket and which leaf blower is best for that bracket.

 These are the lightest-duty leaf blower selection.
 These models are generally smaller, so they’re easy to carry and don’t take much space in your shed.
 They also produce the least amount of air volume, forcing you to get close to the fallen leaves.